zowe/community/Technical-Steering-Committee/projects.md

 Within Zowe we recognize two types of projects.
 The Core projects and extension projects.
 This policy focuses on projects Zowe is responsible for.
 The projects created by other 3rd parties can follow different policies based on the policies of their creators.
 The core and extensions are supported by the community in the way explained above.

 Each squad is responsible for maintaining the list of the projects under their guidance.
-The project list also outlines for the project whether it's Core or Extension.
+The project list available [here](../PROJECTS.md) also outlines for the project whether it's Core or Extension.

 ### Core